-- A. In the Putnam Lake Residence RPL-10 District, Residence R-1 District, Residence R-2 District and Residence R-4, signs may be permitted as follows: - (1) Bulletin boards and signs of not more than twelve (12) square feet on the premises of churches, schools and similar nonprofit institutions advertising community events or activities related to the use of each premises, and which may or may not be a part of the architecture of the building.
-Signs permitted under this section shall be subject to Planning Board approval. - (2) A sign advertising and located on a farm produce stand, which sign does not exceed twelve (12) square feet in area.
-Signs for a farm produce stand in conformance with this chapter do not require Planning Board approval. - (3) A free standing sign advertising a use, activity or business for which a special use permit has been issued by the Zoning Board of Appeals.
-The total area of signs advertising a use of the premises in accordance with a special permit use approved by the Zoning Board of Appeals shall not exceed twenty (20) square feet Signs permitted under this section shall be subject to Planning Board approval.
+- (2) A contractor's sign of not more than nine (9) square feet in area when displayed on the premises under construction and for a period not to exceed eight (8) months.
+Contractor's signs in conformance with this Chapter do not require Planning Board approval. - (3) Bulletin boards and signs of not more than twelve (12) square feet on the premises of churches, schools and similar nonprofit institutions and which may or may not be a part of the architecture of the building. - (4) A sign advertising and located on a farm produce stand, which sign does not exceed twelve (12) square feet in area.
+Signs for a farm produce stand in conformance with this chapter do not require Planning Board approval. - (5) A free standing sign advertising a use, activity or business for which a special use permit has been issued by the Zoning Board of Appeals.
+[Added 11-15-06 by L.L.
+10 of 2006] - B. The total area of signs advertising the use of the premises for special permit uses located in a residential district shall not exceed twenty (20) square feet. - C. All freestanding or temporary signs shall be erected on appropriate supports and shall not be located on trees, utility poles or fences. - D. No sign shall be illuminated by exposed incandescent or fluorescent light, nor illuminated by neon lighting and all signs shall be nonanimated, nonflashing and emit no glare.